The Same Face

 The Same Face is a 1:1 scale set of a drone command centre.
 The installation plays upon the uneasy similarities found between handmade, hobby flight simulators and actual drone control rooms, where only outside these spaces does the disparity of their potential for destruction become apparent.
 Inside, amongst the video monitors and various consoles, a labour of love and an act of war share the same face.

-Drones exemplify how technology has joined the fighter pilot with the wider global audience in a remote viewing of conflict, where his absence from the sky is mediated by instruments and imagery.
-The distance from the pilot to the frontline mirrors the distance from the model maker to their handmade worlds.
+Drones exemplify how technology has joined the fighter pilot with the wider global audience in a remote viewing of conflict, where their absence from the sky is mediated by instruments and imagery.
+The distance from the pilot to the frontline also mirrors the distance from the model maker to their handmade worlds.
+The set and the imagery together further suggest how aspects of modern warfare closely resemble a video game experience, where the edges of the real and virtual blur in transmissions of animated pixels.

 above: The Same Face / stills from the three films